simeononsecurity/simeononsecurity.ch/content/articles/owasp-top-10/index.en.md

 ### 10. Insufficient Logging and Monitoring

-**Insufficient logging and monitoring** occurs when web applications do not properly log and monitor security events.
+**Insufficient logging and monitoring** occurs when web applications don't properly log and monitor security events.
 This can make it difficult to detect security breaches and respond to them in a timely manner.

 To prevent insufficient logging and monitoring, developers should implement proper logging and monitoring mechanisms and regularly review logs and security events.